What is flatulence?

 - fresh and dried fruits, such as apples, pears and raisins

 - beans and peas and some other vegetables

 - eating dairy if you have lactose intolerance

 - medical conditions like irritable bowel syndrome

-There is no simple dietary solution to excessive flatulence since foods affect people’s digestion differently.
-A useful approach is to work out which foods seem to cause the problem in your case and either to avoid them altogether or to cut back how much you consume.
+There is no simple solution to excessive flatulence since foods affect people’s digestion differently.
+A useful approach is to work out which foods seem to cause the problem for an individual, and either to avoid them altogether or cut back.
 But be aware that high-fibre foods form part of a healthy diet.

 You can also decrease flatulence by avoiding chewing gum, fizzy drinks, foods with artificial sweeteners and smoking.
 Relaxing when you eat and eating slowly can also help.

 You could discuss with your doctor or pharmacist whether to take over-the-counter antacids or activated charcoal tablets.
 This may benefit some people.